dcsan/swingbot/README.md

     src/scripts/get-binance-data.sh

-this will download some CSV data, and load into a local mongoDB
+this will download a few years of hourly CSV data, and load into a local mongoDB.

 ## Running a test bot
 Using `ts-node` to run typescript at the command line from 'server' directory.
 If you use `nodemon` it will rerun on each code edit.
 The `runners` folder contains some bots run with different configs.

+    cd server
     ts-node src/runners/SwingRun.ts

 you'll get something like this: